Which subatomic particles are found in the nucleus of an atom? | Channels for Pearson+

 1

+Identify the subatomic particles: The three main subatomic particles are protons, neutrons, and electrons.

-Understand the composition of the nucleus: The nucleus is the central part of an atom and contains protons and neutrons.
+Locate the nucleus: The nucleus is the central part of the atom where certain subatomic particles are found.

-Define protons: Protons are positively charged subatomic particles found in the nucleus.

-Define neutrons: Neutrons are neutral subatomic particles, meaning they have no charge, and are also located in the nucleus.
+Determine which particles are in the nucleus: Protons and neutrons are located in the nucleus, while electrons orbit around the nucleus.

+Clarify the roles: Protons have a positive charge, neutrons are neutral, and electrons have a negative charge.
+This helps distinguish their locations and functions within the atom.

 Related Videos